 Treatment and times

 These routes will only be treated in exceptional weather conditions, and only when resources permit.
 Should resources allow, consideration will be given to the higher level roads in the first instance.
-Treatment will require the authorisation of the Roads and Grounds Manager in consultation with the Duty Manager.
+Treatment will require the authorisation of the Roads Manager in consultation with the Duty Manager.

 Treatment should not be detrimental to the level of service required on routes of Priorities 1 and 2 and there should be uniformity in the timing of their introduction in all affected areas.